0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 ```

 Bridging the gap between biological impulse and psychological ruin, the protagonist maneuvers through a deconstruction of his own emotions.
 By framing his euphoria through the lens of the limbic system, he equates his connection with his abuser to only chemical signals flashing in his brain.
 It is the first time he juxtaposes drugs and lust as equals.
 The addiction he feels for substances is not only a physical pull caused by chemical compounds, but it is also a side effect of years of abuse.

-- Second comparison to the feeling of love/lust and how drugs make the protag feel
-- In a more scientific way this time tho

 ```ad-quote
 title: **lost in translation** 1:4:4-10